 The name Canaan in the Bible

-Canaan is the name of the fourth son of Ham, the youngest son of Noah (Genesis 9:18).
-Canaan becomes the recipient of a curious curse that makes him the perpetual servant of his two uncles Japheth and Shem.
-After having survived the flood and their 230 days stay in the Ark (40 days of rain, 150 days of floating, 40 days of drying) Noah plants a vineyard, makes wine and gets drunk and lays naked in his tent.
-Then not Canaan but Ham, the father of Canaan, sees Noah naked and quips about it to Shem and Japheth.
-The two older brothers walk into their father's tent backwards and cover Noah without looking at him.
+Canaan became the recipient of a curious curse that made him the perpetual servant of his two uncles Japheth and Shem.
+After having survived the flood and their 230 days stay in the Ark (40 days of rain, 150 days of floating, 40 days of drying) Noah planted a vineyard (a common symbol of general human culture), made wine and got drunk, and lay naked in his tent.
+Then not Canaan but Ham, the father of Canaan, saw Noah naked and quipped about it to Shem and Japheth.
+The two older brothers walked into their father's tent backwards and covered Noah without looking at him.

-When Noah awakes he learns what Ham has done but then lashes out at Canaan, Ham's fourth son.
-He says that Japheth should become large but live in the tents of Shem, but Canaan should be the servant of all of them.
-Why Noah gets so upset with Canaan instead of Ham is unknown but later Canaan would give his name to the much coveted country of Canaan and the people who live there.
-The original Canaanites (an ethically diverse group of people) are displaced by Israel (Deuteronomy 7:1).
+When Noah awoke he learned what Ham had done but then lashed out at Canaan, Ham's fourth son.
+He decreed that Japheth should become large but live in the tents of Shem, but Canaan should be the servant of all of them.
+Why Noah became so upset with Canaan instead of Ham is not told.

 In the Greek New Testament the name Canaan is spelled Χανααν and Canaanite is spelled Χαναναιος.
 Both Matthew and Mark make mention of a Simon the Kanaanite (Κανανιτης; Matthew 10:4, Mark 3:18), but that epithet probably has nothing to do with the country Canaan.
 See our article on the name Kanaanite for more details.